 \subsection{Classification}

 The main result in this section is Theorem \ref{bigcomposite} below, which both classifies rotational first-kind Frobenius circulants with kernel $\Z_n$, and describes a means to construct them.
-In the proof of this result we will use the fact that for any odd prime $p$ and any integer $e \ge 1$, a primitive root modulo $p^e$ is also a primitive root modulo $p$.
-(In fact, for a primitive root $\eta$ modulo $p^e$ and every $a \in \{1, \ldots, p-1\}$, there exists an integer $m$ such that $\eta^m \equiv a \pmod {p^e}$.
+In the proof of this result we will use the fact that for any odd prime $p$ and any integer $e \ge 1$, a primitive root mod $p^e$ is also a primitive root mod $p$.
+(In fact, for a primitive root $\eta$ mod $p^e$ and every $a \in \{1, \ldots, p-1\}$, there exists an integer $m$ such that $\eta^m \equiv a \pmod {p^e}$.
 Hence $\eta^m \equiv a \pmod p$ and $\eta$ generates $\Z_p^*$.)
 Denote by $\varphi$ Euler's totient function.